 Beginning in 2017 the fire department began performing the majority of the fire and life safety inspections for businesses in the city.
 The building department has the overall responsibility and handles the more complex inspections, but the two departments work together to complete inspections as well as provide advice and resources for discrepancies found.
-All occupancies are inspected annually, regardless of risk or occupancy type.
+Occupancies are inspected on a rotating 3-year basis, based upon risk and occupancy type.
+High risk occupancies get inspected annually, moderate risk occupancies on a biennial cycle, and low-risk every three years.
 The most common violations found are extension cords being used improperly, faulty emergency lighting, and extinguishers missing or improperly maintained.
 Inspections are assigned to the crews quarterly, with each shift being responsible for the initial and re-inspections.

 INSPECTIONS COMPLETED

-1st Qtr 2nd Qtr 3rd qtr 4th qtr Year to Date
+1st Qtr 2nd Qtr 3rd qtr 4th qtr Dat

-61 70
+61 70 19 38 188